FlowFuse/website/src/blog/2024/03/using_kafka_with_node-red.md

 <!--more-->

 Kafka provides a distributed streaming platform that enables the efficient handling of real-time data streams.
 By leveraging Kafka, we can aggregate, process, and analyze data in real-time seamlessly.
-However, despite its extensive benefits, Kafka also has some limitations.
-But there's no need to worry.
-Throughout this comprehensive guide, we will delve into everything about Kafka, including its pros and cons, its applications in the real world, and how to use it efficiently with Node-RED applications.
+This guide provides a high-level overview of Kafka, covering its definition, components, functionality, applications, and limitations.

 ## What exactly is Kafka?

 Apache Kafka is a platform for distributed data streaming that allows for the publishing, subscribing, storing, and processing of streams of records in real-time.
 It is intended to handle data streams from multiple sources and to deliver them to multiple consumers.
 In essence, it can move large quantities of data in real-time from any source to any destination, simultaneously.

-Kafka is also a very good [broker for a UNS architecture](https://flowfuse.com/blog/2024/01/unified-namespace-what-broker/).
+Kafka is also a very good [broker for UNS architecture](https://flowfuse.com/blog/2024/01/unified-namespace-what-broker/).

-## Understanding Kafka's Core Components and its working
+## Understanding Kafka's Architecture

-To ensure that we make the most of Kafka, it's best to start by understanding its core components and how it works before moving to practice.
-By doing so, we can use it more efficiently and without any confusion.
+Kafka architecture is designed to provide a scalable and fault-tolerant platform for handling real-time data streams.
+The architecture consists of several key components, each component serves a specific purpose in the data processing pipeline.
+In this section, we will take an overview of Kafka's architecture and its key components.

 !["Architecture of Kafka"](./images/using-kafka-with-node-red-architecture-v.png "Architecture of Kafka"){data-zoomable}